 Essential Sales Skills for Professionals

-There are a lot of different ways to approach sales, but they all tend to rely on the same skill set.
-Note that these are skills, not talents: talents are inborn, but skills are learned.
+There are a lot of different ways to approach sales, but they all tend to rely on the same sets of skills.
+Note that these are skills, not talents: talents are inborn, but skills are learned and practiced.
 Anyone can learn to be an effective salesperson, and good salespeople can become great ones by honing the following sales skills.